Propane: The Original Clean Energy

 Plus, the cost savings and benefits to our environment are proven facts:

-- Tests done by the Environmental Protection Agency tests show that propane-fueled vehicles produce 30 to 90 percent less carbon monoxide and about 50 percent fewer toxins and other smog-producing emissions than gasoline-powered engines.
+- Tests done by the Environmental Protection Agency show that propane-fueled vehicles produce 30% to 90% less carbon monoxide and about 50% fewer toxins and other smog-producing emissions than gasoline-powered engines.

-Propane-powered water heaters produce 60 percent fewer greenhouse gas emissions than electric-powered models.
-Propane tankless water heaters can cost up to 60 percent less to operate than electric models.
-Propane furnaces emit nearly 70 percent less greenhouse gases than electric furnaces.
+- Propane-powered water heaters produce 60% fewer greenhouse gas emissions than electric-powered models.
+Propane tankless water heaters can cost up to 60% less to operate than electric models.
+Propane furnaces emit nearly 70% less greenhouse gases than electric furnaces.